 - 1. Follow the procedure in Before working inside your computer. - 2.
-Remove the base cover. - 3.
-Remove the 3-cell battery or the 4-cell battery, whichever applicable.
+Remove the base cover.

 - NOTE: The thermal fan may become hot during normal operation.
 Allow sufficient time for the thermal fan to cool before you touch it. - NOTE: For maximum cooling of the processor, do not touch the heat transfer areas on the thermal fan.
 The oils in your skin can reduce the heat transfer capability of the thermal grease.